Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Success is like reaching an important birthday and finding you're exactly the same."
+> "The more perfect a person is on the outside, the more demons they have on the inside."
-> — **Audrey Hepburn**
+> — **Sigmund Freud**

 ---